Hans Ulrich Obrist

 EO

-Sylvia Wynter is completely under-theorized as a thinker.
-I spent a sizable amount of time with her work in grad school in a course that Mabel O. Wilson and Saidiya Hartman co-taught on architectural enclosures.
+Sylvia Wynter remains strikingly under-theorized as a thinker, especially given the scope of her intervention.
+I spent a significant amount of time with her work in graduate school, in a course on architectural enclosures co-taught by Mabel O. Wilson and Saidiya Hartman.

 HUO